 Many coffee drinkers prefer grinding their coffee beans right before brewing, and that’s doable on the go, as well.
 No, you don’t need to bring an electric grinder with you, a hand grinder works best for portability reasons.
 With a light hand grinder like the Hario Mini Mill, you don’t need to settle for stale grounds just because you’re traveling.

 Of course, pre-ground beans can also be a practical option.
-However, it is important to make sure you’re storing them properly.
+However, it is important to make sure you’re storing your grounds properly.

 Although most travel coffee makers require no electricity, you need a way to boil water.
 For urban travellers, light travel kettles are a practical option.
 On more outdoorsy adventures, you can boil water on an open fire as long as you have a vessel.

 A Travel Mug

 Once you’ve brewed your coffee, you need a way to keep it nice and hot!
-A good travel mug is an essential part for any traveller’s coffee kit.
+A good travel mug is an essential part of any traveler’s coffee kit.
 There are plenty to choose from, but these are the current favourites.

 Now that you’ve narrowed down your preferences, it should be straightforward enough to find a portable coffee maker you’ll be happy with.
 To make the choice even easier, I’ve compiled a list of the best options on the market.